 The Wild and Crazy Adventures of Sparky and Flash

-The shutter of the plane was accented by the clinking of the ice in the little plastic cup filled with bourbon.
+The shudder of the plane was accented by the clinking of the ice in the little plastic cup filled with bourbon.
 The sky was dark and angry outside and the turbulence was not only shaking the private jet, but Jamieson’s nerves as well.
 The plane shook violently again and the doctor dug his fingers into the armrests.

 “I knew there was a reason I didn’t join the Air Force,” spat Jamie.

 Nelson chuckled at his friend’s misery.
 Not being a fan of Nelson’s little yellow toy, as Jamie had put it, the doctor had agreed to go to a medical convention in Colorado if he could go on the Institute’s private jet instead of FS1.

 Will tightened his seatbelt a little more and tossed back his drink.
 It was going to be a long flight.
 To take his mind off the current roughness of their journey Nelson thought back to another flight the pair had taken together.

 Some thirty odd years ago

 “This better be worth it Harry,” Jamie threatened through clinched teeth.
 His hands were gripping the armrests and his eyes were squeezed shut.

 “You need to relax, Will, before you burst a blood vessel,” commented Nelson from the seat next to Jamieson.
 “The likelihood of us crashing is astronomical.
 Once we get to those beaches this will be all but a distant memory.
 You’ll see.”

 Jamie cracked one eye open, “There’s not enough booze in all of Mexico to make me forget this trip!
 If men were born to fly, they’d have wings, Harry.”

 The plane shuddered one more time before the Captain came on the speaker and announced their arrival.
 Soon the landing gear was kissing the tarmac.
 Shortly after that, so was Will.